powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The PowSyBl generator attributes:
 - `MinP`/`MaxP` are copied from CGMES `minP`/`maxP` if defined, otherwise they are set to `-Double.MAX_VALUE`/`Double.MAX_VALUE`.
 - `TargetP`/`TargetQ` are set from `SSH` or `SV` values depending on the import option.
 CGMES values for `p`/`q` are given with load sign convention, so a change in sign is applied when copying them to `TargetP`/`TargetQ`.
 - `TargetV`.
 The `regulationTarget` property is copied if it is not zero.
-Otherwise the nominal voltage associated to the connected terminal of the `equivalentInjection` is assigned.
+Otherwise, the nominal voltage associated to the connected terminal of the `equivalentInjection` is assigned.
 For CGMES Equivalent Injections the voltage regulation is allowed only at the point of connection.
 - `VoltageRegulatorOn`.
 It is assigned to `true` if both properties, `regulationCapability` and `regulationStatus` are `true` and the terminal is connected.
 - `EnergySource` is set to `OTHER`.

 =========== TODO(Luma) Documentation reviewed until this point, and moved to a separate branch to make a PR